harshchhabra37/whatshelper/README.md

+# WhatsHelper
-# Whats_helper: A utility app for sending WhatsApp messages
+## A utility app for sending WhatsApp messages

 A flutter application used to send whatsapp messages directly to the the contact number without saving contact in the contact directory.